gizmore/phpgdo/DOCS/GDO7_IDEAS.md

 - php-markdown-preprocessor
 Convert and edit markdown files; extend with Smileys.
 Custom rules like [username_to_link], Transpile to asciicode, convert to YouTube video description format.

+ - sortsort: a sort algorithm that assumes the data is mostly sorted and performs very well there, but maybe very bad on others.

+ - ask.gizmore.org - live recordings where we solve a problem.

+ - Session config: max num simultan. connections.